Wint3rmute/baczek.me/content/open-source-daily-guide.md

 >I highly recommend searching for niche movies/music/art in those web engines,
 >as they will lead you to more in-depth articles than Google/Bing/etc.

+## Watching videos

+If you want to step away from YouTube (which is a good thing, if you want to fight online monopoly), use [Odysee](https://odysee.com/).
+It doesn't have any ads and website loads faster than Youtube.

+If you really need to watch something on YouTube, use [Invidious](https://invidious.io/) - an alternative frontend to YouTube, which, in my experience **works faster than YouTube itself**.
+The interface is also less bloated and you're not tracked in any way.

 ## VPN/Networking

 - Get a VPS and install [WireGuard](https://www.wireguard.com/).
 It's definitely more work than using something like Tailscale or ZerotierOne, but it will pay off in networking & server administration skills.